faizaan1abd/mslearn-openai/Instructions/Labs/Standalone-lab2.md

    ![](../media/cloudshell-mount-strg-account.png)

-1. Within the **Advanced settings** pane, enter the following details:
+1. Within the **Create Storage account** pane, enter the following details:

     - **Subscription (1)**: Default- Choose the only existing subscription assigned for this lab